-Grand strategy games are an emerging sub-genre of strategy gaming – encompassing long periods of history (or, if sci-fi, time), they involve many intricate layers that players need to contend with.
+Grand strategy games are an emerging sub-genre of strategy games that typically encompass long periods of history (or, if sci-fi, time), and involve many intricate layers that players need to contend with.
 It’s not just about winning that war or setting up this mine; you’ve got to develop infrastructure, set policy, and manage internal dynamics as well as international or extra-polity relations.

-It can also be just as much down to accepted definitions and chosen marketing.
-More and more game are choosing to identify as grand strategy, so it’s definitely a genre worth exploring in more detail.
+It can also be just as much a case as to what the accepted definitions are and how a game is marketed.
+This is definitely a genre worth exploring in more detail.

 the Best Grand Strategy Games

 These are the best grand strategy games around right now:

 - Crusader Kings 3

 - Total War: Warhammer II

 - Total War: Rome II

 Released in September 2020, this is the highly anticipated sequel to 2011’s Crusader Kings 2.
 What makes the series unique amongst grand strategy games is the idea that you aren’t just managing a kingdom or nation, you were managing a person and their family.